rgorai/cs546-final-project/README.md

 - Then run 'npm run seed' to run the task of seeding the database
 - Run 'npm start'
 - Run 'npm run seed' to seed the database
+- If seeding fails (due to TMDB error), please follow prompts or re-execute seed script

 /client
 - Run 'yarn install' to install the required dependencies for our project